ldelzo18/crudsample/README.md

 - Intellij IDEA Ultimate Edition 2025

 ## 🔧 Future Improvements
-- Add PUT, PATCH and DELETE endpoints for Employee entities.
-(Coming soon...)
+- Add PUT, PATCH and DELETE endpoints for Employee entities. (✔️Done Partially, PATCH not yet)
 - Add unit tests for all services and controllers.
 - Add integration tests for the entire application.
 - Add a Dockerfile to containerize the application. (✔️Done)